 Should You Use OSB or Plywood for Sheathing?

 If cost is not a factor, then in most cases, you should use plywood for sheathing as it is superior in everything but thickness.
 And you can customize the thickness (though you pay more for it).
-Most housebuilders make a hybrid choice.ย
+Most housebuilders make a hybrid choice.

 The more expensive plywood boards are reserved for the most weight-bearing areas of the structure.
 These include beams and even a high-traffic floor.
 In the latter, plywood sheathing works as underlayment.

-OSB should be used wherever the sheathingโs main job is to regulate temperature.
+OSB should be used wherever the sheathing’s main job is to regulate temperature.
 To the extent that sheathing has to minimize physical impact, OSB is a poor choice.

-Plywood sheathingโs reputation is often subject to what people associate with plywood in general.
+Plywood sheathing’s reputation is often subject to what people associate with plywood in general.
 Most people have experience with cabinet-grade plywood and often assume that plywood sheathing is the same.
-As a result, they think that plywood sheathing isnโt durable enough.
-As long as plywood features the right glue/adhesive, it can be a very potent tool for structural insulation.

-This video covers OSB vs Plywood with emphasis on cost:ย
+This video covers OSB vs Plywood with emphasis on cost:

 Where Do You Get Sheathing Plywood?

 You can get sheathing plywood from construction material shops.
-Request โstructural plywoodโ or โsheathing ply,โ and the staff will guide you to the right plywood boards.
+Request “structural plywood” or “sheathing ply,” and the staff will guide you to the right plywood boards.
 Avoid finished plywood or boards that look laminated or covered in veneer.
 You need raw, untreated boards.

 Plywood sheathing is thick and tough plywood that can be used to insulate walls, flooring, beams, and frames from physical impact as well as the elements and high temperatures.
 It is not waterproof and needs to be covered or coated to avoid water damage.